marinazzz/search-for-countries/README.md

 ## Search for countries

-> Search and get information about countries
+> Two page app to search and get information about countries

-> Vanilla Javascript, SASS
+> Built with Vanilla Javascript and SASS

+> Responsive layout using grid and flexbox

+> Toggle the color scheme between light and dark mode

 > Design by Frontend Mentor